 - In a large mixing bowl, toss together all ingredients until well coated in vinaigrette.
 Top with more feta, pine nuts, fresh herbs and black pepper.

-*Cannellini beans can be substituted for another white bean, including Navy or Great Northern beans.
+Cannellini beans can be substituted for another variety of white bean, including navy or Great Northern beans.